5u4/weibo-posts-fetcher/readme.md

 ## Description

-The tool is designed for fetching [Weibo](https://weibo.com) (Chinese Twitter) posts, filter out the duplications, and store them locally.
+The tool is designed for fetching [Weibo](https://weibo.com) (Chinese Twitter) posts, filter out the duplicate posts, and store them locally.

 It saves user's time in browsing since most of the content are repeated (people retweet posts).

-The tool uses PHP7 and MySQL.
+The tool requires PHP7 and MySQL.

 API: [Weibo API](http://open.weibo.com/wiki/API)

+The tool filtered out around 4/5 repeated posts in average (different user might have different values).

 ## Initialize